cp2k/cp2k/INSTALL.md

 - Use `-D__NO_OFFLOAD_DBM` to disable the GPU backend of the sparse tensor library.
 - Use `-D__NO_OFFLOAD_PW` to disable the GPU backend of FFTs and associated gather/scatter operations.
+- Add `-D__OFFLOAD_UNIFIED_MEMORY` to enable unified memory support (experimental and only supports Mi250X and above)
 - Add `GPUVER=Mi50, Mi60, Mi100, Mi250`
 - Add `OFFLOAD_CC = hipcc`
 - Add `-lamdhip64` to the `LIBS` variable
 - Add
-  `OFFLOAD_FLAGS = '-fopenmp -m64 -pthread -fPIC -D__GRID_HIP -O2 --offload-arch=gfx908 --rocm-path=$(ROCM_PATH)'`
+  `OFFLOAD_FLAGS = '-munsafe-fp-atomics -fopenmp -m64 -pthread -fPIC -D__GRID_HIP -O2 --offload-arch=gfx908 --rocm-path=$(ROCM_PATH)'`
   where `ROCM_PATH` is the path where the rocm sdk resides.
-Architectures Mi250 (gfx90a), Mi100 (gfx908), Mi50 (gfx906) the hip backend for the grid library supports nvidia hardware as well.
+Architectures Mi300(A,X) (gfx1103), Mi250 (gfx90a), Mi100 (gfx908), Mi50 (gfx906) the hip backend for the grid library supports nvidia
+  hardware as well.
 It uses the same code and can be used to validate the backend in case of access to Nvidia hardware only.
 To get the compilation working, follow the steps above and set the `OFFLOAD_FLAGS` with right `nvcc` parameters (see the cuda section of this document).
 The environment variable `HIP_PLATFORM` should be set to `HIP_PLATFORM=nvidia` to indicate to hipcc to use the nvcc compiler instead.
 - Specify the C++ compiler (e.g., `CXX = g++`).
 Remember to set the CXXFLAGS flags to support C++11 standard and OpenMP.
 - When the HIP backend is enabled for DBCSR using `-D__DBCSR_ACC`, then add `-D__HIP_PLATFORM_AMD__`